Darren Junee: Family and early life

 Junee is the son of Australian rugby league representative Kevin Junee.
-He was educated at St. Joseph's College, Hunters Hill from 1981-87 where he played rugby union and featured in the school's first XVs of 1986 and 1987.
+He was educated at St. Joseph's College, Hunters Hill from 1981 to 1987 where he played rugby union and featured in the school's first XVs of 1986 and 1987.

 Rugby union career

 Junee made the Australian schoolboy's rugby union representative side of 1987 and the Australian U21s and the AIS U21s sides in 1988, 1989 and 1990.

 His club rugby was with the Eastwood Rugby Club and later the Randwick DRUFC.

-He made his Australian representative debut on the Wallabies' 1989 Australia rugby union tour of Canada and France.
-He made a total of four Test appearances for the Wallabies - two against France, one against Western Samoa and a Bledisloe Cup win against New Zealand.
+He made his Australian representative debut on the Australia national rugby union team's 1989 tour of Canada and France.
+He made a total of four Test appearances for the Wallabies – two against France, one against Western Samoa and a Bledisloe Cup win against New Zealand.
 He also made the 1990 Wallaby tour to New Zealand and the 1992 tours of Europe and South Africa and played for Australia in a further 22 tour matches.

-From 1990 to 1992 he played in the Australia national rugby sevens team and made toured with that side to hong Kong and Uruguay.
+From 1990 to 1992 he played in the Australia national rugby sevens team and made toured with that side to Hong Kong and Uruguay.

 Following his rugby league stint he returned to union in 1998.
 From 1999 to 2001 he played for the Northern Suburbs Rugby Club in the Shute Shield and the NSW Waratahs in Super Rugby.
 All told he made 56 appearances for the NSW Waratahs.